 Some children inherit a genetic predisposition to JIA.

 As stated earlier, there are at least five major subtypes of rheumatic disease that fall under the name JIA.
 Various organizations have developed their own classification schemes to subtype the arthritides.
 In general, the types of arthritis seen in JIA can be divided into polyarticular (affecting many joints), oligoarticular (affecting few joints), or systemic.
-They can also be divided based on whether or not the child has Rheumatoid Factor in the blood (RF positive or negative); whether they have antibodies called antinuclear antibody in the blood (ANA positive or negative); or if they carry a gene called HLA-B27.
+They can also be divided based on whether or not the child has Rheumatoid Factor in the blood (RF positive or negative); whether they have antibodies called antinuclear antibody in the blood (ANA positive or negative); or if they carry a specific gene, such as HLA-B27.

 What are the symptoms of Juvenile Idiopathic Arthritis?